This Basil and Tomato Salad is mouth-watering, colourful and just full of antioxidant-rich blueberries and iron-rich baby spinach!

 Place all the ingredients for the dressing in a small food processor, blend until smooth.
 Taste and adjust seasonings according to your taste.

-If necessary, add 1-2 tablespoons of water if the dressing is too thick.1
+If necessary, add 1-2 tablespoons of water if the dressing is too thick.

-Arrange your basil and tomato salad in a bowl and scatter with the toasted walnuts if you are using them, then serve.
+Arrange your blueberry tomato salad in a bowl and scatter with the toasted walnuts if you are using them, then serve.

 This Basil and Tomato Salad was perfect for a light lunch with my mother, we paired it with creamy blue cheese and a crusty baguette – absolutely sensational!
 It is also great with…